rslassman/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
+- Ideally when presented to the user there could be a likelhood score and/or it could be aggregated to increase certainty.
+For instance if could say we are 95% sure there is a space at x, or we are 99% sure there is a space in row y.

-1. How bad would they be impacted by a miss classification?
+3. How bad would they be impacted by a miss classification?
+- A misclassification would be frustrating but they could find another space.
+The realy challegne would be if they lost faith in the model.
+However that is still only a challenge for the device and nothing disastrous for the user.
+- another risk is that the space is already taken by the time the user gets there.

-1. How could change your interactive system to address this?
-1. Are there optimizations you can try to do on your sense-making algorithm.
+5. How could change your interactive system to address this?/ Are there optimizations you can try to do on your sense-making algorithm?
+- could include a rate/review of the user's experience to gauge how they are feeling about the model performance.
+- make adjustments fo rcapacity so that only one person is recommended one space.
+Direct people to rows with more vacancy to increase their chances of finding a space instead of rows with only one space.

 ### Part D
 ### Characterize your own Observant system